If there’s one bike that typifies Velo Cycles, it would be the Jamis Coda Sport.

 A value choice for the occasional/casual rider, the Coda has basic but dependable parts that work well together and are kind to your wallet.
 Also with the most-relaxed riding position in the range and an adjustable-height quill stem, it’s the perfect bike for cruising down to the park on a sunny day or short commutes.
 You’ve still got powerful V-Brakes and a wide range of 24 gears so it will take you everywhere you need to go – perhaps just not quite as quickly as some of the other models.

 With more durability and refinement than the base Coda model, our top-selling Coda Sport is better-suited to regular use.
 Most parts are upgraded to give you improved performance and longer service life.
 Most notably, it has lighter and stronger wheels, which result in a zippier ride and greater reliability, and mounted to the wheels are puncture-resistant and long-lasting tyres.
 The Coda Sport also offers better braking power and smoother gear shifting than the Coda model.
-At a still-very-reasonable $799, it’s easy to see why the Coda Sport has been such a winner at Velo.
-Several colours are available, however most choose what some of us call ‘Fitzroy safety-black’.
+An this year they’ve come in even cheaper, a still-very-reasonable $749, it’s easy to see why the Coda Sport has been such a winner at Velo.

-If you do big miles all-year-round, the Coda Elite is definitely worth the extra dough.
+If you do big miles all-year-round, the Coda Elite is definitely worth the extra dough (and a $80 drop on the 2017 price!)
 It comes equipped with hydraulic disc brakes, which are the best braking system available for bicycles, offering great power, modulation and consistent performance in any conditions.
 Hydraulic disc brakes are also self-adjusting, which means they’ll stay working perfectly between services.
 Gear shifting is significantly improved as well, with a 27-speed drivetrain and a Shimano Deore rear derailleur.
 Add to that a carbon fork and you’ve got one smooth-riding, high-performance, rock-solid commuting machine.
 We’ve seen some of our customer’s Coda Elites do some hard work, and they always stand up to it.